 Wood Joints Cafe

-Wood Joints Cafe is my capstone project.
-It's a serious game that makes spatial reasoning training entertained.
+We design a serious game that makes spatial reasoning training entertained.
 It brings the zen-like pleasure of mortise-and-tenon woodworking to a delightful story-driven mobile game.

 I pitched the game concept and competed against 36 classmates.
 It was selected as 7 of the final capstone projects.
 I became the creative director and was able to assemble the team (called Wootopia Studio) with five classmates, one undergraduate student and one composer.